Home delivery for prescription medication. If you haven’t tried it, maybe it’s time to investigate.

 You typically have to sign for the delivery (USPS or UPS).

-So, if no one is home to sign for it, and (if a note of attempted delivery is left) you can’t get by the Post Office to pick up, you might have to make other arrangements (delivery to office, etc.).
+So, if no one is home to sign for it, and (if a note of attempted delivery is left) you can’t get by the Post Office to pick up, you might have to make other arrangements (delivery to office, your doctor’s office if that is convenient, etc.).

 New!!
 Electronic Prescribing!